ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi-4.md

 ```
 It lets this docker compose service access services bound on my host OS's network interfaces, from within
 the container.

+I think it's a good idea to make portainer's data persistent on filesystem.
+It helps preserve
+docker compose files for all the services which've been set up using portainer.
+So make sure to set
+the volume correctly when installing portainer.

 ### WiFi Issues